jorgejavierleon/app-test/README.md

 }
 ```

-### Meta fields for Reusability
+## Meta fields for Reusability
-For the user to be able to add custom fields to the subscribers, or any other model, I created a Trait `HasMeta`
+For the user to be able to add **custom fields** to the subscribers, or any other model, I created a Trait `HasMeta`
 that manage the relation between the models and a meta table.
 The meta table have fields for key and value
 and a foreign key constraint to the model id, in a pattern similar to various CMSs like wordpress.
+You can see this implementation in `app/Models/Traits/HasMeta.php`